MongoEngine/mongoengine/docs/guide/defining-documents.rst

 A direction may be specified on fields by prefixing the field name with a **+** (for ascending) or a **-** sign (for descending).
-Note that direction only matters on multi-field indexes.
+Note that direction only matters on compound indexes.
 Text indexes may be specified by prefixing the field name with a **$**.
 Hashed indexes may be specified by prefixing the field name with a **#**::